-A listing of Scheduling Resource IDs and their Local and Zonal Designation is included in the template as the ID and Local Area tab to facilitate automation of the template.
-New resources that are added as they come online in 2013 or that change their Scheduling Resource ID can be added to the bottom of the list until the new units are reflected in an update that is posted on the CPUC website.
-It is the responsibility of the LSE to ensure that information is entered correctly.

 Every resource has a resource name (“RES Name”) and associated resource identification number (“Scheduling Resource ID”).
 Each unit also has a Path 26 and Local Area designation.
-Resources not located in Local Areas are labeled as “CAISO system” or “CAISO Import” and can only count toward the System RAR.
-Resources designated as “CAISO Import” require an import allocation to count towards an LSE’s RA obligation.
+Resources not located in Local Areas are labeled as “CAISO system” and can only count toward the System RAR.
 There are also other import resources not listed on the NQC list that can count for RA, provided the LSE has import allocation on the applicable path allocated by CAISO or obtained from someone who received the allocation from the CAISO.
 Please check that you have an Import Allocation applicable to these resources and that these resources are listed on the Import Worksheet of the RA template.

+A list of Scheduling IDs and their Zonal and Local designations is included in the RA template, for purposes of making the compliance workbook more automated for LSEs.
+New resources that are added as they come online in 2013 or that change their Scheduling Resource ID can be added to the bottom of the list until the new units are reflected in an update that is posted on the CPUC website.
+It is the responsibility of the LSE to ensure that information is entered correctly.

-Resources under construction are listed on a separate tab of the NQC List, and the resources on this list are available for listing by an LSE in their Year Ahead RA Filing on the “Under Construction” tab provided that the current projected date of commercial operation (COD) for the resource is on or before the first date of the applicable compliance month.
+Resources under construction are listed on a separate tab of the NQC List, and the resources on this list are available for listing by an LSE in their Year Ahead RA Filing on the “Under Construction” tab provided that the current projected date of commercial operation (COD) for the resource is on or before the first date of the compliance month in which the LSE wishes to count the resource towards their RA obligation.
 Information on the 2013 NQC List will not be changed except for data maintenance and correction of errors, and addition of new resources that come online during the course of 2013.
 Any revisions made by the CAISO after it is published will be evaluated by the CPUC before being added to the list posted on the CPUC website.
 Revisions can raise a given unit’s NQC or add units to the NQC list, but CAISO revisions cannot lower the resource’s NQC or remove units for purposes of RA.
 In instances where more than one Local Regulatory Authority seeks to determine NQC values for a given Scheduling ID, the CPUC will post NQC values consistent with CPUC adopted QC calculation methodologies and CPUC jurisdictional LSEs are required to use the values posted on the CPUC website for subsequent compliance filings.
 As the CPUC updates the list throughout the year, the new ID and Local Area information will be included in subsequent templates sent to LSEs with revised allocations or other updates.

-NQC and Local RAR
+NQC and Local RA compliance